 Safewill can help you arrange a prepaid or direct cremation service that takes care of all the essentials so you can plan a farewell that’s true to you.

 Funeral insurance is a type of life insurance that pays policyholders or their loved ones a lump sum upon death to cover funeral expenses.

+On the other hand, funeral insurance can be expensive.
 While initial premiums seem small, the amount can easily balloon as you age.
 Meaning the total costs of the premiums will be more than the benefit your loved ones get when you pass away.
 For instance, if you took out insurance when you were 60 and passed away when you were 90, you could end up paying over $85,000 in premiums for an average final payout of only $6,000.

+Funeral insurance can also be risky.
 If you stop making payments, you’ll lose what you’ve already paid.
 As shown in a 2015 study by the Australian Securities and Investments Commission (ASIC), 80% of people lose all of the money they pay to their funeral insurance policy.
 Highlighting it to be a risky investment which could see your life savings lost if your unable to continue the payments.